Shane-Bath/PP4-Django-CRM-App/README.md

 <details>
 <summary>Notes Management</summary>
 Allow users to add notes to customer files.
-Edit notes Associate notes with the respective client.
-Display the notes in chronological order with timestamps
+Edit notes.
+Associate notes with the respective client.
+Display the notes in chronological order with timestamps.

 Notes : ![note](static/images/readme/feature-note.png)
 Notes edit : ![note](static/images/readme/feature-note-edit.png)
 </details>

 ## Design
-This app was first layed out in Balsamiq.
-My design unfortunelty came up agianst the reality of my curent abilites when it came to implentation.
-However I will contine to work towards design in the future.
+I initially laid out this app in Balsamiq.
+My design unfortunately came up against the reality of my current abilities when it came to implementation.
+However, I will continue to work towards design in the future.

 <details>
 <summary>Landing page</summary>